mosmar99/OnlineMeetingSchedule/README.md

 ## Project Description
 An Online service through which you can schedule a meeting.
 Implemented using the MERN stack. <br/>
-The Project is a part of the Programming Course "Programming Web Applications" (TWUN13 T3180). <br/>
+The Project is a part of the Programming Course "Programming Web Applications" (TWUN13 T3180) at JU. <br/>